 PALS Program

-Yellowstone Valley Animal Shelter recognizes that many older adults are on fixed incomes and in some cases, may have a hard time providing their pets with veterinary care or basic supplies.
-YVAS’s PALS Program, short for Pets Are Loving Support, realizes the need for older adults to have a companion animal that can help provide a healthy outlook on life and positively impact one’s emotional health.
-PALS provides low-cost veterinary services, pet care, and supplies to help support elderly owners (65 years of age or older) and keep loved pets in their homes.
+Yellowstone Valley Animal Shelter recognizes that many older adults and veterans are on fixed incomes and in some cases, may have a hard time providing their pets with veterinary care or basic supplies.
+YVAS’s PALS Program, short for Pets Are Loving Support, realizes the importance for people to have a companion animal that can help provide a healthy outlook on life and positively impact one’s emotional health.
+PALS provides low-cost veterinary services, pet care, and supplies to help support senior citizens (65 years of age or older) and U.S. Military Veterans in order to keep loved pets in their homes.

 Services Offered through the PALS Program: